Transaction in Own Shares - Benzinga

 |LSE

-In respect of this arrangement, BNP Paribas Exane will make trading decisions in relation to the Company's securities independently of the Company for a period from 02 December 2021 up to and including 28 January 2022.
+In respect of this arrangement, Citigroup Global Markets Limited will make trading decisions in relation to the Company's securities independently of the Company for a period from 3 February 2022 up to and including 4 May 2022

-In accordance with EU MAR and UK MAR, a full breakdown of the individual trades made by BNP Paribas Exane on behalf of the Company as a part of the buy-back arrangement is detailed below.
+In accordance with EU MAR and UK MAR, a full breakdown of the individual trades made by Citigroup Global Markets Limited on behalf of the Company as a part of the buy-back arrangement is detailed below.

 Enquiries